 “God regretted” is “Asha” in Hebrew and it literally means “the kind of pain experienced by a woman in labor”.
 God looked upon the earth and the relationships on the heart and actually felt an immense amount of pain.
 This is important to us because it points the the character of God.

-Oftentimes, we think of this story and reflect on the judgement of God and we believe that God is angry and capricious.
+Oftentimes, we think of this story and reflect on the judgment of God and we believe that God is angry and capricious.
 In fact, it was common in Ancient Near East writing to highlight the anger and violence of a deity.
 This destruction by flood narrative is one of many at this time, but the big difference is that in the Bible’s narrative, Yawheh is a God who feels pain at the start of the world.

 God’s posture to us when we sin

 We all sin and we often wonder what God really feels about us.
 We can find part of the answer in this story.
 When we look at it through the lens of the cross, we see that God is a God who respects our free will, who is merciful to hold back the consequences of our sin (for a time), and when we’ve chosen that sin over and over again, he allows us to suffer the consequences of that sin.
 We see this reinforced in Romans 1:18-28, over and over again the passage says, “God gave them over” to these sinful ways.
-God’s character is not one of judgement and anger, but of grief and unrelenting hope.
+God’s character is not one of judgment and anger, but of grief and unrelenting hope.
 We see this in the cross: Jesus forgave despite his torture.
 Even Jesus on his way into Jerusalem wept over the sin of the city that would cause it to fall (Luke 19).
 God’s character is one of humility, a willingness to “stoop” to our level.
 This is why the account of the flood is similar to other narratives — people conceptualized their gods in certain ways, and God allowed himself to be conceptualized in violent language, but still his love and willingness to suffer surfaces in the narrative.
 The primary differences are the character traits that leads us to believe in the non-violent, non-coercive love of God.

 God’s mandate to us